Skip to main content

 DHS proposes substantive and non-substantive revisions to Form I-191, Application for Relief under Former Section 212(c) of the INA.
 USCIS and EOIR use the information on the form to properly assess and determine whether the applicant is eligible for a waiver under former section 212(c) of the INA.
 Former section 212(c) waiver allows certain green card holders who have been placed in removal proceedings because they were convicted of a criminal offense to avoid being deported.
 Among the changes proposed include adding language to the form instructions notifying applicants that their application may be rejected or denied for failure to submit requested evidence or supporting documents.
 [ID #1112]

-DHS proposes revisions to Form I-191 Table of Changes - Form instructions Table of Changes - Form
+DHS proposes revisions to Form I-191 Table of Changes - Form Table of Changes - Form instructions

 July 20, 2021